cramppet/regulator/README.md

 3. `puredns resolve adobe.brute --write adobe.valid`

 Be advised that the discovered hosts will overlap with your original input data.
-You can deduplicate with:

-1. `sort -u -o adobe.valid adobe.valid `
-2. `sort -u -o adobe adobe`
+If you want the subdomains that were not previously found by the subdomain enumeration tool, use the following command:

-3. `comm -23 adobe.valid adobe > adobe.final`
+ `comm -23 <(sort -u adobe.valid) <(sort -u adobe.subs) > adobe.final`